860-867-7541

-OVERVIEW OF PERINATAL SUPPORT (PSS) & BIRTH DOULA SERVICES
+HOME-VISITING PERINATAL SUPPORT SERVICES (PSS) INCLUDING DOULA SERVICES

-support with preparing the home for baby and accessing community recourses for needs
+• support with preparing the home for baby and accessing community resourses for needs

-facilitation of pre-birth planning and postpartum support plans with the client & their supports
+• facilitation of pre-birth planning & postpartum support plans

-developing client-centered birthing goals, CAPTA plan of safe care
+• developing client-centered birthing goals, CAPTA Family Plans of safe care

-24/7 on-call supports around the estimated due date
+• 24/7 on-call supports around estimated due date

-continuous Labor Doula support (emotional, physical, education & advocacy) throughout active labor, birth and into the immediate postpartum period
+• continuous Labor Doula support (emotional, physical, education & advocacy) throughout active labor, birth and the immediate postpartum period

 PARENTING EDUCATION